chocolateboy/vim-myspace/README.md

 # DESCRIPTION

-vim-myspace is a vim plugin which allows files to be viewed and edited with your preferred indentation style (e.g. 4 spaces) but transparently saved with the default/community-standard style (e.g. 2 spaces).
+vim-myspace is a vim plugin which allows files to be viewed and edited with your preferred indentation size (e.g. 4 spaces) but transparently saved with the default/community-standard size (e.g. 2 spaces).

 ## Why?